 The UK government is committed to delivering a low-carbon future and recognise the role ground source heat pumps can play, whilst also providing low-cost heat and reducing air pollution.
 To this end a range of subsidies are available to support ground source heat pumps.

 Kensa are experts in UK government subsidies for ground source heat pumps.
 We work hard to keep this knowledge up-to-date, and are key influencers in shaping new policy.
 As such, we are uniquely placed to advise and assist you on the best options available for your projects.

 Kensa Contracting provide dedicated claims support and direct relationships with utilities to secure the subsidy required.
-Details of current subsidies Kensa Contracting are able to support are detailed below, including the Renewable Heat Incentive, Energy Company Obligation, and Cleaner Heat Cashback.
+Details of current subsidies Kensa Contracting are able to support are detailed below, including the Renewable Heat Incentive and Energy Company Obligation.

 Renewable Heat Incentive (RHI)

 Applications for the Non-Domestic RHI are now closed.
 Please bear with us as we remove mentions of this expired funding across the website.
 In the meantime, please explore the other funding options below or contact us for advice on a project.

 The Energy Company Obligation (ECO) provides an upfront grant to those delivering retrofit housing schemes, and is based upon the amount of carbon that will be saved by replacing the current heating system with a Shared Ground Loop Array ground source heat pump system.Learn more at kensaheatpumps.com

 The Public Sector Decarbonisation Scheme is a £1billion fund dedicated to heat decarbonisation and capital energy efficiency projects in non-domestic public sector buildings across England.
 Covering up to 100% of ground source heat pump installation costs, the scheme’s objective is to achieve significant carbon savings within the sector.

 - Maintained schools within the state education system

 - Nursery schools maintained by a local authority